mjakeman/extension-manager/po/README.md

 After you finished translation, you might want to test it.
 The easiest way to do so, is to use [GNOME Builder](https://apps.gnome.org/Builder/).

+If you choose to clone repository using GNOME Builder in [How to add new translation](#how-to-add-new-translation) and didn't closed GNOME Builder window, skip to step 4.

 1. If you didn't already installed [GNOME Builder](https://apps.gnome.org/Builder/), install it now.
 2. Open GNOME Builder.
 3. Click on button on bottom of window `Select a Folder...` and pick folder with Extension Manager source [that we cloned before](#how-to-add-new-translation).
-4. In upper-center, click on button with `triangle pointing down`.
+4. In top-center, click on button with `triangle pointing down`.
 5. In opened menu pick `Rebuild`.
 6. Wait until you get `Build succeeded` in upper-center text box.
 7. Click on button with `triangle pointing down` in upper-center.